quachpas/cap_flashcards/README.md

     > Both of these **must be** SVG files.
   - an icon and a logo are provided by default in [Python/output/images](./Python/output/images).
 > The script uses some tags that are present in Opale's document models **mcqSur** and **mcqMur**.
 Please find Opale's documentation [here](https://download.scenari.software/Opale@3.7/).

+**You will find more details on how to obtain a scar archive in the wiki.
+This particular page is written in French.**

 ## Contributing